ayrt-n/invesddit-api/README.md

 ## Database Structure

-The database currently consists of five separate but related tables, as follows (excluding Account verification and recovery-related and Active Storage-related tables):
+The database currently consists of seven separate but related tables (excluding Account verification and recovery-related and Active Storage-related tables), as follows:

 [Insert ER Diagram]